 -The Derrick Rose Debate-

 I’ve gone back and forth on this topic for a month now and have heard really good arguments on both sides.
 At the end of the day no one besides Derrick Rose can tell if he’s truly ready for NBA action.
 There’s no higher degree of risk now to re-injure the knee than there would be a month or five months from now and the only money he is conceivably risking would be long term (next contract, future endorsements, etc) if he comes back and gets hurt again or can’t perform at a high level.
 I don’t think he’s doing himself any favors by Favre-ing us for months with all the maybes, including another maybe the day of the Bulls first game against Miami.
-Miami in the playoffs isn’t the team you go out against to shake off the rust, and I think if he was going to come back it would have been in the first round.
+Miami in the playoffs isn’t the team you go out against to shake off the rust, and I think if he was going to come back it would have been in the first round, he was injured and needed clear nails plus reviews to heal his toe.
 I’ve defended Rose on his decision, but it’s getting harder to do so when he’s probably the healthiest guy on the team and will be wearing a suit and tie.

 New York Knicks over Boston Celtics (4-2)